 A Summary Cross Plot is a window displaying a graph in the main area of the Plot Main Window.
 It is very similar to an ordinary Summary Plot, but the x-axis displays summary vector values instead of time.
 Regression analysis is supported on single cross plot curves and ensemble statistics curves.

-Cross plotting creates a new vector from two input vectors.
-Each vector entry in the resulting vector consists of one vector item value from each of the two input vectors, having equal time steps.
+A cross plot is established based on two input summary vectors.
+Each entry in the cross plot consists of one vector item value from each of the two input vectors having equal time steps.
 However, in most cases the two input vectors do not share the same time steps.
-To be able to create a resulting cross plot vector in such cases, linear interpolation between adjacent input vector items is being used.
+To be able to create a cross plot in such cases, linear interpolation between adjacent input vector items is being used.

 When a current time step T in input vector A is not found in input vector B, ResInsight interpolates between the time steps before and after T in vector B. In this way, ResInsight calculates an interpolated value for time step T from vector B. The same happens when a time step in vector B is not found in vector A.

 If either the value at the current time step or one of the values involved in interpolation are NULL, the resulting vector will have a NULL value at the current time step.
 This is displayed as a ‘hole’ in the cross plot curve.